-For the year ended December 31, 2023, management identified impairment indicator of ACME CGU and Heyan Biotech CGU due to their unfavourable performance resulting from the deteriorated economic environment.
+For the year ended December 31, 2023, management identified impairment indicator of Acme CGU and Heyan Biotech CGU due to their unfavourable performance resulting from the deteriorated economic environment.

 The recoverable amount of Acme CGU was determined based on its fair value less costs of disposal as at December 31, 2023.
 Fair value was derived from market approach reflecting the market expectations over corresponding industry.
 The fair value less costs of disposal was determined by reference to valuation carried out by an external independent valuer.
-The key parameters used for Acme CGU's fair value less costs of disposal as at December 31, 2023 including average MVIC/Sales of the comparable companies of 3.6, the lack of marketability discount ("LoMD") of 22.2%, the control premium of 20% and costs of disposal of 5%.
-The fair value less costs of disposal of the Acme CGU is classified as a level 3 measurement.
+The key parameters used for Acme CGU's fair value less costs of disposal as at December 31, 2023 including average MVIC/Sales of the comparable companies of 3.6, the LoMD of 22.2%, the control premium of 20% and costs of disposal of 5%.
+The fair value less costs of disposal of Acme CGU is classified as a level 3 measurement.

 The recoverable amount of Heyan Biotech CGU was determined based on its respective fair value less costs of disposal as at December 31, 2023.
-Fair value was derived from the market which approach which reflecting the market expectations over corresponding industry.
+Fair value was determined using the market approach, which reflects market expectations over corresponding industry.
 The fair value less costs of disposal was determined by reference to valuation carried out by an external independent valuer.
 The key parameters used for Heyan Biotech CGU's fair value less costs of disposal as at December 31, 2023 including average MVIC/Sales of the comparable companies of 2.5, the LoMD of 22.2%, the control premium of 20% and costs of disposal of 5%.
-The fair value less costs of disposal of the Heyan Biotech CGU is classified as a level 3 measurement.
+The fair value less costs of disposal of Heyan Biotech CGU is classified as a level 3 measurement.

-Based on the above assessment, the recoverable amounts of ACME CGU and Heyan Biotech CGU were approximately US\$33,941,000 and RMB22,650,000 (equivalent to US\$3,198,000) which are US\$879,000 and RMB7,155,000 (equivalent to US\$1,014,000) less than their carrying amounts before impairment as at December 31, 2023 respectively.
+Based on the above assessment, the recoverable amounts of Acme CGU and Heyan Biotech CGU were approximately US\$33,941,000 and RMB22,650,000 (equivalent to US\$3,198,000) which are US\$879,000 and RMB7,155,000 (equivalent to US\$1,014,000) less than their carrying amounts as at December 31, 2023 respectively.
 An aggregate impairment loss of US\$1,893,000 on goodwill was charged to profit or loss under "Impairment losses recognized on goodwill" during the year ended 31 December 2023.